GA4 Not Collecting Data? A 10-Minute Troubleshooting Guide

 Three quick checks inside GTM Preview:

-- Trigger condition: Is your GA4 config tag set to fire on "All Pages" or "Initialization"?
-If it is set to a custom event that never fires (e.g., a consent event that has not been granted), the tag sits idle forever.
+- Trigger condition: Is your GA4 config tag set to fire on "All Pages" (or "Consent Initialization")?
+If it is set to a custom event that never fires (e.g. a consent event that has not been granted), the tag sits idle forever.

 - Container published: GTM Preview shows the workspace version.
 If you made changes and forgot to publish, your live site still runs the old container.
 Check the GTM versions screen — the live version number must match your workspace.